jalasem/materializecss_starter/README.md

 - To get Started using Materializecss, A very good and the only resource I recommend is the documentation provided on [Materializecss website](http://materializecss.com)
 - Get previews and choose the icon of your choice at [ionicons website](http://ionicons.com) and [ionicons official cheat-sheet](http://ionicons.com/cheatsheet.html)
 - [Fontawesome.io](http://fontawesome.io/) is a very good place to check out font-awesome icons and [cheatsheets](http://fontawesome.io/cheatsheet/)
-- See Animatecss( A library for using css animation on our page) demos [here](https://daneden.github.io/animate.css/)
+- See Animatecss( A library for using css animation on our page) demos [here](https://daneden.github.io/animate.css/) or Animatecss [github repo](http://github.com/daneden/animate.css)

 ### Why use Ionicons and Fontawesome in the same Project?